himmAllRight/himmAllRight-source/content/post/trading-mbp16-for-m1air.md

 <a href="../../img/posts/trading-mbp16-for-m1air/mbp_cooling.png"><img alt="the mbp had better cooling" src="../../img/posts/trading-mbp16-for-m1air/mbp_cooling.png" style="max-width: 100%;"/></a>
 <div class="caption">While the 16" MacBook Pro did improve cooling compared to it's predecessor, it was still too warm for my tastes</div>

-After a few month of use, a problem emerged from having that power...
-I didn't use it.
-As I discovered [the last time I had a more "workstation laptop"](/post/sold-my-bonobo/), I don't like when my computers heat up and spin up their fans.
-The 16" macbook was relatively thin for the amount of power it had (did you see the size of my previous workstaion laptop!?!?).
+After a few months of use, a problem emerged regarding that power...
+I didn't utilize it.
+As I discovered [the last time I had a more "workstation laptop"](/post/sold-my-bonobo/), I don't like when my computers overheat and spin up their fans.
+The 16" macbook was relatively thin for its specs (did you see the size of my previous workstaion laptop!?!?).
 However, that sleek design came at a cost.
 While the re-designed cooling on the 16" was considered quite good for a macbook... it didn't meet my standards.